 - We also developed some community science projects.
 We’ll have some great volunteer opportunities starting this spring!

 Finally, we want to thank YOU.
-Whether you donated, volunteered, shared our messaging, or were a silent supporter, we couldn’t have done this work without you.
+Whether you donated, volunteered, shared our messaging, or supported us in other ways, we couldn’t have done this work without you.
 Thank you!